rusefi/rusefi_documentation/do-i-need-wideband-oxygen-sensor.md

-## Q: dDo i need wideband oxygen sensor?
+# Q: Do i need wideband oxygen sensor?

 ## The short answer is yes